 Yes, an applicant may defer publication of a design application by requesting CNIPA to postpone its examination for 1, 2 or 3 years at the time of filing.
-This procedure can be used in design filing and prosecution in order to match the business strategy of the applicant.
+This procedure can be used in design filing and prosecution to align with the business strategy of the applicant.